Yogeshreddy07/OlaCabs-Data-Analytics-Azure/README.md

-## Ola Cabs Data Pipeline with Azure
+## Taxi Data Pipeline with Azure

 ### 🚀 Project Overview

-This project addresses a critical business need by building a comprehensive data pipeline on Azure to analyze Ola Cabs ride data.
+This project addresses a critical business need by building a comprehensive data pipeline on Azure to analyze Taxi ride data.
 The goal is to ingest ride and trip data from GitHub, transform it in the cloud, and generate actionable insights through a Power BI dashboard.
 The dashboard will highlight key performance indicators (KPIs) related to ride demand, fare patterns, and location-based trends, allowing stakeholders to filter and analyze data by date, location, and ride type.

 ### 📊 Business Requirements
 The business wants to better understand ride demand and pricing behavior to improve service allocation and pricing strategies.
 The key requirements include: